Young and Free NYC

 - events in nyc/

 It's no secret that New York City is a great place for families.
 But all that exploring can cost you a pretty penny—unless you know where to look.
-You won't have to wander far to find museums with free-admission days, gratis concerts and stage productions, complimentary story sessions with top children's book authors and exciting events that let you leave your wallet tucked happily away.
+You won't have to wander far to find free-admission days at museums, gratis concerts and films, complimentary story sessions and exciting events that let you leave your wallet tucked happily away.
 Forget staying at home to save money.
-Here, we've rounded up the best free ways for young New Yorkers (and young visitors) to get out on the town.
+We've rounded up the best free ways for young locals and visitors to get out on the town.

 Zoos and Gardens

 For culturally curious kids and their moms and dads on a budget, these family-friendly institutions—all of which offer specific days or hours of free entrance—provide inspiring educational outings.

 Brooklyn Children's Museum

 Free Thursdays 3–5pm and every third Thursday of the month, 3–7pm.

 Spend a few hours at this Crown Heights institution, home to around 30,000 artifacts and objects (plus a few live creatures) with an emphasis on hands-on learning.
 There's even a special section, Totally Tots, for children 5 and under—a testament to the museum's education-for-all-ages mentality.

 Children's Museum of Manhattan